AIPAC: United Democracy Project

+National Black Empowerment Action Fund

+In 2022, AIPAC veteran and former Michael Bloomberg 2020 presidential campaign manager Darius Jones founded the "National Black Empowerment Action Fund" (NBEAF) with funding from AIPAC and Daniel S. Loeb.
+NBEAF is led by Richard St. Paul, a member of AIPAC's National Council.
+In 2024, NBEF supported primary candidates against pro-Palestinian Black incumbents Jamaal Bowman and Cori Bush.
+Westchester Black Political Conference questioned NBEAF's claims about Bowman, arguing that the group advocates for Israel, not Black people.

+In 2025, NBEAF spent $1.3 million on messaging critical of Zohran Mamdani.
+In 2026, NBEAF spent "hundreds of thousands of dollars" supporting Wesley Bell against Cori Bush and at least $30,000 on ads against Rashida Tlaib.

 Controversy and criticism

 Criticism

-One critic, former congressman Brian Baird, who said he "had admired Israel since [he] was a kid," but who became alienated from AIPAC, argued that "When key votes are cast, the question on the House floor, troublingly, is often not, 'What is the right thing to do for the United States of America?', but 'How is AIPAC going to score this?
+Former congressman Brian Baird, who said he "had admired Israel since I was a kid" but became alienated from AIPAC, said, "When key votes are cast, the question on the House floor, troublingly, is often not, 'What is the right thing to do for the United States of America?' but 'How is AIPAC going to score this?
 He cited a 2009 House resolution he opposed condemning the Goldstone Report on civilian deaths.
 "When we had the vote, I said, 'We have member after member coming to the floor to vote on a resolution they've never read, about a report they've never seen, in a place they've never been.

-Baird worries that AIPAC members and supporters believe that they're "supporting Israel" when they are "actually backing policies" such as the killing of civilians in Gaza, "that are antithetical to its highest values and, ultimately, destructive for the country."
+Baird said he worried that AIPAC members and supporters believe that they're "supporting Israel" when they are "actually backing policies", such as the killing of civilians in Gaza, "that are antithetical to its highest values and, ultimately, destructive for the country".

-A criticism of AIPAC's proposal for tougher sanctions on Iran is that the primary incentive P5+1 negotiators can give Iran to stop its nuclear program is reduction in the sanctions that have harmed Iran's economy.
+A criticism of AIPAC's proposal for tougher sanctions on Iran is that the primary incentive P5+1 negotiators can give Iran to stop its nuclear program is reducing the sanctions that have harmed Iran's economy.
 By imposing even harsher sanctions on Iran, AIPAC takes this chip away.
-According to a "senior" Obama Administration official, the administration told AIPAC leadership that its tougher sanctions on Iran "would blow up the negotiations—the Iranians would walk away from the table."
+According to a "senior" Obama administration official, the administration told AIPAC leadership that its tougher sanctions on Iran "would blow up the negotiations—the Iranians would walk away from the table".
 The official asked them, "Why do you know better than we do what strengthens our hand?
 Nobody involved in the diplomacy thinks that."
-A former congressional staffer complained to journalist Connie Bruck, "What was striking was how strident the message was," from AIPAC.
+A former congressional staffer told journalist Connie Bruck, "What was striking was how strident the message was" from AIPAC.
 How could you not pass a resolution that tells the President what the outcome of the negotiations has to be?